-Taking trains in China can be challenging for families travelling with kids.
-But if you really have a low budget or want to experience train ride in China, it's a good idea to combine air travel with some comfortable train rides.
+Taking trains in China can be challenging for families traveling with kids.
+But if you really have a low budget or want to experience a train ride in China, it's a good idea to combine air travel with some comfortable train rides.
 Still, some prep work shall be done.
 Here are some tips to make your train trip with kids a smooth one.

 Note: tickets usually can be purchased 10-20 days (subject to rules and regulations) prior to departure.

-Soft Sleeper is comparatively expensive but is wonderful for family with kids.
+Soft Sleeper is comparatively expensive but is wonderful for a family with kids.
 Both you and your kids will feel comfortable in a 2- bunk or 4-bunk private compartment with a locking door.
 There are even individual TV and outlet for your laptop in some newer trains.
 In the Hard Sleeper carriage, there are several open compartments, each with 6 sleeping berths (lower, middle, and upper bunk).
 Pricing is based on bunk position.
-The bottom bunk is the relatively expensive (I suppose because you don't need to climb up).
+The bottom bunk is relatively expensive (I suppose because you don't need to climb up).

 Unless you really have a very low budget or don't mind rubbing shoulders with the large crowds, I would recommend avoiding Hard Seat.
-As you can imagine, you will squeezes shoulder to shoulder to your seat with others and there is little room to stretch the legs.
-A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and cleaner toilet, but this kind of seat is only available on limited number of trains.
+As you can imagine, you will squeeze shoulder to shoulder to your seat with others and there is little room to stretch the legs.
+A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and cleaner toilet, but this kind of seat is only available on a limited number of trains.

 In China, tickets for children are priced according to their height.